 At night you can use the moon during its crescent phase – the stage between a new moon and a full moon.
 Draw an imaginary line from the point of each side of the crescent and continue down until it reaches the earth.
 The point at the bottom signals south.

-By looking at the stars, you can use the movement of the earth to help you determine which direction you’re facing.
+By looking at the stars, you can use the movement of the earth to help you determine which direction you’re facing in order to navigate without a compass.
 Fix your eyes on two distant points, such as two trees, or find two sticks, one slightly longer than the other.
 Insert the sticks upright in the ground, the longer one a metre in front of the first.
 Line up any star with the tops of the sticks or trees and wait until it appears to have moved.

 ● If the star moves to the left, then you’re facing north.